 The Tribute Visitors' Center will distinguish itself from other September 11th spaces by its educational elements, its proximity to the WTC Site, and its unique September 11th community volunteer program.
 Its volunteer network builds from the established WVFA network of over 3,800 families of victims that have been actively involved with the Association since September 11th, dozens of additional family support networks, thousands of rescue and recovery workers, and hundreds of immediate relief volunteers.
-The Tribute Visitors' Center will build upon the core mission of the WVFA by providing a broader platform for unity among the September 11th community and creating a central place for information about September 11th.
+The Tribute Visitors' Center will build upon the core mission of the WVFA by providing a broader platform for unity among the September 11th.
 Their mission further includes: assisting and uniting the families of terrorist victims, fostering family unity and promoting public understanding of the devastation rendered by terrorist acts.